FAQFrequently Asked Questions

 Who can join the program?

-Currently, our after-school programs are for students who attend Brooklyn Park Middle School, MacArthur Middle School and Meade High School.
+Currently, our after-school programs are for students who attend Brooklyn Park Elementary, Marley Middle School, North Glen Elementary, and Woodside Elementary.
 Summer programs are open to ALL rising 6th-9th grade students.

 How do I register my child for the program?

 There are two ways for your child to participate in our program.

 1. You can email TCP at email@example.com and request a permission slip for your child to participate in the program.